-8 An undergraduate thesis (CONS 498) may be taken in place of 3 credits of general electives.
+8 An undergraduate thesis (CONS 498) may be taken in place of the 3 credits of 300/400 level elective.

-9 Students are required to have the International Experience prior to taking CONS452 and completed a Geographic Information Systems course (e.g. CONS 340).
+9 Students are required to have completed the International Experience prior to taking CONS452 and completed a Geographic Information Systems course (e.g. CONS 340).

-10 The international experience requirement may be met by a minimum of one term study abroad, a two-four week international field school, an international co-op placement, or by an international internship.
-International Experience should be determined in consultation with the program director.
+10 The international mandatory program component may be met by a minimum of one term study abroad, a two to four week international field experience, an international co-op placement, or by an international internship or volunteer experience.
+The International Experience is determined in consultation with Forestry Student Services.